Mithgol/fidorest/README.md

 HTTP GET request is sent to the root of FidoREST.
 (In examples 2 and 3 the root directory of the server is requested; in example 1 it is the FidoREST's subdirectory under the server's root.)

+It requests **metadata about the server and the underlying Fidonet system.**

 The response is a JSON object with the following properties:

 * `soft` — *(string)* name of the application and its version.
 (For example, `"FidoREST 0.0.2"` in one of the most early versions of this implementation.
 Note: in other implementations the application's name is likely **not** to be `FidoREST`; do not use it to detect the presence of FidoREST interface.)